 Mafube Local municipality does not have Environmental Management Plan, and policies in place.
-It also does not have Environmental management By-law in place.
 Mafube has a waste management By-law in place, which was approved by Council, the by-law can't be enforce due non availability of law enforcement officers.